akk0ga/yourMouseHasAHeart/README.md

 # Your mouse has a heart !
-You make suffer your mouse stop using it and free her !
+This python program will make you more...empathic ? for your mouse's controller

+#Import used
+I'm using pynput atm to get mouse info